alex-rosta/civo-env/README.md

 It was not good that my cloud addicted ass got my lab equipment taken away

+This project assumes that your dns is provided by Cloudflare.
 - Kubernetes cluster on Civo Cloud
 - Kubernetes Dashboard with ingress
 - ArgoCD with ingress
-- Cert-manager for TLS certificates with Let's Encrypt
+- Cert-manager for TLS certificates with Let's Encrypt, http01 challenge.
 - Easily apply argocd manifests to apply gitops deployments.
+- Auto creation of DNS records

 ## Project Structure